1

 mathematically.
 Table 2 describes the most

-popular ones and those with some special significance.
+popular constructions and those with some special significance.
 Notice that Big

-Bang cosmology is the main subclass of the expanding-universe cosmology.
+Bang cosmology is the main subclass of expanding-universe cosmology.

 Author & Date |